-Although the Council requires long term borrowing in order to finance capital expenditure, it can temporarily defer the need to borrow externally by using cash set aside for longer term purposes (in line with its Treasury Management Strategy); this practice means that there is no immediate link between the need to borrow to pay for capital spend and the level of external borrowing.
+Although the Council requires long-term borrowing in order to finance capital expenditure, it can temporarily defer the need to borrow externally by using cash set aside for longer term purposes (in line with its Treasury Management Strategy); this practice means that there is no immediate link between the need to borrow to pay for capital spend and the level of external borrowing.
 The effect of using the cash set aside is to reduce the level of cash that the Council has available for investment.

-The Council's level of total principal long-term debt outstanding, (excluding loans of £0.03m which the Council holds for local charities and Bonds worth £0.003m), as at 31 March 2021 was £123.4m.
+The Council's level of total principal debt outstanding (long and short-term), (excluding loans of £0.03m which the Council holds for local charities and Bonds worth £0.003m), as at 31 March 2022 was £125.2m.

-31/03/20 £'000 Source of loan 31/03/21 £'000
+31/03/21 £'000 Source of loan 31/03/22 £'000

-94,592 Public Works Loan Board 91,887
+91,887 Public Works Loan Board 94,177

-25,000 Market and Other Long-Term Loans 31,000
+31,000 Market and Other Long-Term Loans 31,000

-561 Other (3% stock) 561
+561 Other (3% stock) 0

-120,153 Total 123,448
+123,448 Total 125,177

-Long and short-term borrowing of £13m was taken during 2020/21.
-Short-term borrowing of £7m and £2.7m of PWLB borrowing was repaid during 2020/21.
-This represents a net increase of £3.3m of borrowing since 31 March 2020.
-The Council remains under borrowed by £12.6m (i.e. the Council's actual borrowing is £12.6m less than its borrowing requirement at 31 March 2021).
+Long and short-term borrowing of £10m was taken during 2021/22.
+Short-term borrowing of £5.6m and £2.7m of PWLB borrowing was repaid during 2021/22.
+This represents a net increase of £1.7m of borrowing since 31 March 2021.
+The Council remains under borrowed by £17.68m (i.e. the Council's actual borrowing is £17.68m less than its borrowing requirement at 31 March 2022).

 This means that the borrowing need (CFR) has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is considered prudent whilst investment returns are currently low and internal balances allow for this.
-Additional long-term borrowing will be taken in 2020/21 and future years to bring levels up to the Council's borrowing requirement, subject to liquidity requirements, if preferential interest rates are available.
+Additional long-term borrowing will be taken in 2022/22 and future years to bring levels up to the Council's borrowing requirement, subject to liquidity requirements, if preferential interest rates are available.